COLLEGE OF APPLIED & NATURAL SCIENCES

 The CAHIIM accredited program is offered in a unique format that will allow students to maintain their current employment status while enhancing their knowledge and skills.
 Through online study, students will take courses each year during the fall, winter, spring and summer quarters.
 Students will use various forms of communication (e.g., online lectures, e-mail, electronic bulletin boards, digital drop box) to complete coursework and to communicate with each other and the faculty during the online program.
 At the present time, the MHI does not lead to the Registered Health Information Administrator (RHIA) credential.

 - Unconditional admission to the master’s program in the department requires completion of a bachelor’s degree in Health Information Management or related area, at least a 3.0 (4.0 system) grade point average overall or over the last 60 hours.
-Conditional admission will be granted to applicants not meeting requirements for unconditional admission but who have a GPA of at least 2.50 overall or for the last 60 hours.
-Conditional status may be changed to unconditional status when a student earns a minimum of 9 hours of graduate credit at Louisiana Tech, provided he or she has a “B” average on all work pursued for graduate credit, including no grade lower than “C” and not more than one course with a grade of “C”.
-If a student completes 9 hours of graduate credit and is not eligible for unconditional status, the student will be dropped from graduate status.
+Conditional admission will be granted to applicants not meeting requirements for unconditional admission but who have a GPA of at least 2.80 overall or for the last 60 hours.
+Conditional status may be changed to unconditional status when a student earns a minimum of 9 hours of graduate credit at Louisiana Tech, provided he or she has fulfilled the conditions of admission and has a “B” average on all work pursued for graduate credit, including no grade lower than “C” and not more than one course with a grade of “C”.

 - At least two years of work experience in industries that can directly translate to health informatics, such as health care, IT, health information management, consulting, or law.
 Students who do not have a healthcare background should submit a 500-word essay which answers the following questions.
 Students who choose not to submit an essay will need to submit a GRE score.

 - What experiences led you to pursue a master’s degree in Health Informatics?